 The disparity in rice yield between flooded and non-flooded conditions is related to the general fertility of the soil and the availability of plant nutrients; the latter results in an unfavorable nutritional regime for a number of plant nutrients (Sahrawat 2012).

-3.2 Interpretation of Economic Analysis

 3.2.1 Gross Cost (Rs)

 The data presented in Figure 3, minimum gross cost (30340 Rs), was found under the dry direct-seeded of rice than the transplanted rice, which was 20.87 percent less than the transplanted rice during the study period of the Kharif 2023.
 However, the same trend was noted under the dry direct seeded of rice than the transplanted rice, which was 19.80 percent less than the transplanted system of rice during the demonstration year of the Kharif 2024.
 The 20.87 and 19.80 percent cost of cultivation was saved under the dry direct seeded of rice than the transplanted system of rice during both years of demonstration.
 These types of data were reported by Awanth et al. (2007).
 Short- to medium-term on-station studies reported 34-46% savings with machine labor used in zero tillage-dry-direct seeded rice (ZT-Dry-DSR) compared to puddled transplanted rice.